CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/_index.md

 ```
 clientaddr [<transport-specifier>:]<transport-address>
-            specifies the source address to be used by command-line applica‐
+            specifies the source address to be used by command-line applica-
             tions when sending SNMP requests.
-See snmpcmd(1) for more infor‐
+See snmpcmd(1) for more infor-
             mation about the format of addresses.
             This value is also used by snmpd when generating notifications.
 ```